bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 To reproduce the results of a specific PSL model, run  `./run_all.sh {data} {method dir}`.
 This will run a selected method for all random seeds at all percentages.

-For example, to reproduce the result for method `one hop` using the Amherst college as dataset, simply run `./run_all.sh Amherst41 cli_one_hop`.
+For example, to reproduce the result for method `one-hop` using the Amherst college as dataset, simply run `./run_all.sh Amherst41 cli_one_hop`.

 `run_method.sh`: This runs a selected method for a specified seed for a specified percentage for either learning or evaluation.